Small moves can pay off big time when it comes to making smarter nutrition choices.

 Certain healthy recipes can feel overwhelming when you look at how much time it takes to prepare the individual elements.
 Cut down on kitchen time by cooking multiple meals at once.
 You can either double or triple recipes or focus on specific ingredients (most foods will last in the refrigerator for three to four days or you can freeze them for even longer).

-Cooking ingredients that can be used for multiple meals is a great way to be proactive and maximize your time in the kitchen.
+Cooking ingredients that can be used for multiple meals is a great way to be proactive and maximize your time in the kitchen while reinforcing healthy eating habits.
 “I’ll batch cook my vegetables or my carbs, like sweet potatoes and quinoa, then put them in separate containers and save half for later,” says Rissetto.
 Both could be added to a salad for lunch or used as a side dish for dinner later.

 Freezing leftovers is a great option for quick and easy meals.
 But stopping after the prep stage to put things on ice can pay off later, too.
 “I’ll go buy ground turkey, season it, and form turkey patties, but then I’ll wrap them individually in plastic and put them in my freezer,” says Rissetto.
 “When I don’t feel like cooking, I can still defrost and cook one pretty quickly.”